KingKami/create_vm/README.md

 ## TP1 virtualisation automation on VMware

-Making of a powershell script to automate the creation of 10 VM's
+Making of a powershell script to automate the creation of 10 VM's using PowerCLI (version 6.3).

+## PREREQUISITES

+> :warning: [!WARNING] You must have the following architecture:

+- 2 ESXI setup (static ip...)
+- a freenas server with at least on volume shared
+- a VCenter server setup with the following:
+  - a host cluster containing both ESXI
+  - a storage cluster containing the shared volumes

 ### Make a VM with the command New-VM with the following parameters: